AashishTangnami/Elasticsearch/README.md

 ---

 + Document
     - A document is a basic unit of information which can be indexed.
 It is expressed in JSON which is an ubiquitous internet data interchange format.

 + Shards
     - Elasticsearch provides the ability to subdivide the index into multiple pieces called shards.
 Each shard is in itself a fully-functional and independent “index” that can be hosted on any node within the cluster.

 + Replicas
     - Elasticsearch allows you to make one or more copies of your index’s shards which are called replica shards or replica.

 + Cluster
     - Group of multiple nodes of documents is a cluster.
 + Elasticsearch cluster is a collection of multiple indices(databases) which in turn contain multiple Types(tables).
 These types hold multiple documents(row) and each document has properties(columns.)

 + API Conventions
     - The elasticsearch REST APIs are accessed using JSON over HTTP.
 Elasticsearch uses following conventions throughout the REST API.
     - Multiple Indices
-start:
-Notations are used to perform operations in multiple indices Comma separated notations (demo1, demo2, demo3) Wildcard notations (*,+,-) - (demo*, demo2, +demo3, -demo3) for all indices.
+        * Notations are used to perform operations in multiple indices
+        + Comma separated notations (demo1, demo2, demo3)
+        - Wildcard notations (*,+,-) - (demo*, demo2, +demo3, -demo3) for all indices.
 URL query string parameters.
 Ignore_unavialable
 Allow_no_indices